Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

 • The Digital Services Act (DSA) is considered relevant in the European Economic Area (EEA) and is currently under consideration in the European Free Trade Association (EFTA) countries for incorporation into the EEA Agreement.
 As for now, four authorities are likely to be appointed status as competent authorities.
-A digital services coordinator has yet to be appointed.
+Shortly after the close of data collection for the 2025 edition of the BIK Policy monitor, Norway has appointed a Digital Services Coordinator.

 • The Act relating to the protection of minors against harmful audiovisual programmes has legal definitions of harmful and seriously harmful content in audiovisual programmes.
-However, there is no legal definition of harmful online content as such, for example related to harmful use, algorithms etc.
+However, there is no legal definition of harmful online content, such as related to harmful use, algorithms, etc.

-• There is no process in place for children to complain to an administrative body about harmful online content as such.
-However, the Police has a chat service where children and young people can talk safely and securely with the police about problematic things they experience online.
+• There is no reported process for children to complain to an administrative body about harmful online content.
+However, the Police have a chat service where children and young people can talk safely and securely with the police about problematic things they experience online.

 • Regarding cyberbullying, the Education Act states that all pupils are entitled to a good physical and psychosocial environment conducive to health, well-being and learning.
 The Act enshrines that the school must have a zero tolerance for violations such as bullying (including cyberbullying), violence, discrimination and harassment.
-It also imposes an obligation on people working at the school to act against violations such as bullying, violence, discrimination and harassment.
+It also imposes an obligation on school workers to act against violations such as bullying, violence, discrimination and harassment.

 • The Act relating to the protection of minors against harmful audiovisual programmes requires service providers of audiovisual on-demand media services under Norwegian jurisdiction to ensure that minors will not normally have access to audiovisual programmes or related material with seriously harmful content such as intimate portrayals of sexual activity (hardcore porn).